argonautproject/data-query/pages/_includes/argo-medicationstatement-intro.md

 The following are example usage scenarios for the Argonaut MedicationStatement profile:

--   Query for active medications being taken by a patient
+-   Record or Query active medications being taken by a patient
--   Query for all patients who are taking a particular medication
--   Query for all patients who are/were taking a particular medication within a particular time period

 ##### Mandatory Data Elements and Terminology